jdreaver/rust-os/README.md

   - Deal with freeing buffers used for mapping.
 We can't blindly deallocate every time we unmap because some mapping targets are device MMIO.
     - Perhaps don't allow the `NewPhysPage` mapping target.
 Or, make sure the caller uses the `PhysPage` result.
     - The kernel stack allocator actually has a bug where it doesn't free its allocated physical memory pages!
 It is only "freeing" the virtual pages.
-  - Don't do so much unnecessary address <-> page conversions w/ assertions that addresses are aligned.
-This happens a lot in kernel stack code.
   - Make our own `PhysAddr` and don't allow it to be converted to a pointer via `as_ptr()` (the x86_64 one doesn't have this btw)
   - Consider removing `as_u64` for all address types, because it makes mistakes too easy.
   - Guard pages: consider using one of the special OS-available bits on pages for `GUARD_PAGE`, in case that could simplify our guard page detection logic in the page fault handler.
 Using these OS-available bits in general to identify the type of page is probably going to be useful.